 Our programs are family-driven and culturally respectful.
 They have been influenced by our more than 98 years of experience treating traumatized children, our longstanding participation in the National Child Traumatic Stress Network (NCTSN), the burgeoning literature on the importance of brain development, and the recognition that services need to focus not only on reducing risk factors but also on increasing overall health and wellness (protective and promotive factors).
 For many of our children/youth and their families, this is the first time that they have received holistic health services.
 We work diligently to “demystify” mental health and work with them so that they feel included in the design and implementation of services.

 Further, our clinical mental health programs also serve as a training site for the various graduate schools of Social Work from major universities in Southern California, with a more than 20-year history of training culturally competent social work practitioners.

 Our Name Change

-We would like to provide you with some background on our new name—which, since our original application, has changed from Los Angeles Child Guidance Clinic (LACGC) to Wellnest.
+We would like to provide you with some background on our new name—which has changed from Los Angeles Child Guidance Clinic (LACGC) to Wellnest.